-These pages are intended to present the theoretical background necessary for calculating the physics of phenomena found in open and semi-open environments (e. g. train stations and their urban environment): comfort, air flows, air quality, pollution...
+These pages are intended to present the necessary theoretical background for calculating the physics of phenomena occurring in open and semi-open environments (e. g. train stations and their urban environment): comfort, air flows, air quality, pollution...

-You will therefore find pages on urban scale air flows, the calculation of thermal comfort based on physiological models and indoor air quality, particularly in underground stations.
+You will therefore find content on urban scale air flows, physiological models for thermal comfort and indoor air quality, particularly in underground stations.

-Within AREP, the team - made up of PhD's, engineers, architects* - is committed to making it possible to calculate physical phenomena in and around semi-open spaces.
-As most commercial softwares do not allow us to reliably simulate these phenomena, we use a coupling of different numerical tools, as well as intensive and parallel computing methods.
+Within AREP, the team - made up of doctors, engineers and architects - enables the computation of physics in and around semi-open spaces.
+As commercial softwares do not allow to simulate reliably these phenomena, we developed a coupling of different numerical tools, as well as intensive and parallel computing methods.